-Our Seedlings Instructors
+Our Seedlings Team

 Skagit Seedlings has a wide variety of quality teachers that come from diverse artistic, cultural and educational backgrounds.
 Please enjoy stepping into our community and learning who we are!

-Owner & Director Amy Christianson has an extensive background in the arts and education reaching over 20+ years.
+Amy Christianson has an extensive background in the arts and education reaching over 20+ years.
 Amy had the unique experience of being educated in a liberal arts “un-schooling” environment.
 Her passion for the arts began with her formal dance training in ballet, tap, jazz and contemporary at the age of 6 and grew to encompass community musical theater, teaching dance & writing poetry.
-During high school she competed in National History Day competitions, which led her to a degree in History and minors in Dance and Art History from Case Western Reserve University.
+During high school, she competed in National History Day competitions, which led her to a degree in History and minors in Dance and Art History from Case Western Reserve University.
 Joining her love of the arts together with teaching and entrepreneurship became an easy career answer after college.
 Amy never tires of seeing the spark of determination and love of learning ignite in her students.

 Pat Doran began Tap lessons at the age of four through the Lorrie Fraley-Wilson school of dance located in Twisp, WA.
 He took lessons and substituted classes there through high-school until he moved to Bellingham where he obtained his BA in Music degree from Western Washington University.
 Pat currently performs Tap Dance and plays Saxophone, Clarinet, Flute, Banjo, Harmonica and Sings in two Bellingham based bands: The Copacetics and YOGOMAN.